 Feasible proposals will then be evaluated and ranked according to scientific merit by an external panel of reviewers (ARP).

 The best-ranked proposals are assigned to the most appropriate NFFA-Europe site/sites, guaranteeing free access* to the most appropriate combination of methods and instruments.
 The responsibility of the site choice is entirely on the NFFA-Europe side.

 The user group leader is notified by the TLNet of the results of the technical and scientific evaluation and of the assignment to one or more specific NFFA-Europe access sites.

-All users are asked to accept and undersign the NFFA-Europe User Access Policy.
+All users are asked to accept and undersign the NFFA-Europe User Declaration Agreement.
 NFFA-Europe will not schedule any research activity before signed forms from all participants are received by the TLNet.

 The user group leader will be contacted by the specific access site/s to agree on a scheduling and to be instructed on specific procedures for access.

 The access must start within six months from acceptance (nine months for access to LSF to take into account alignment with standard scheduling calendars) and must be completed in maximum six months from its start.

 The general timeline of all access related procedures can be found here.
 NFFA-Europe will make all efforts to respect the timeline, with the active collaboration of users.

 *Access to the experimental and theoretical installations is completely free of charge.
 Moreover, a contribution is given for travel and subsistence expenditures (see below the “travel & subsistence support” section for detailed information).